mo7morad/My_Apple-Developer-Academy_Journey/AppleAcademy-Ch0-PrimeShift/README.md

-# 🍕 Challenge 0 — PrimeShift (Academy Eats)
+# Challenge 0 — PrimeShift

 > **Apple Developer Academy** · Challenge 0
-> *Your very first SwiftUI screen — a simple list UI built from scratch.*
+> *My very first App — a simple 2 screen app*

 ---

 ## 📖 About

-**PrimeShift** is the entry-point challenge of the Apple Developer Academy program.
+**PrimeShift** was the entry-point challenge of the Apple Developer Academy program.
 The goal is to get comfortable with Xcode, SwiftUI's declarative syntax, and the basic building blocks every iOS app relies on: `NavigationStack`, `List`, `HStack`, `Image`, and `Text`.

 No logic.
 No state.
 Pure UI.
 The perfect zero-to-one moment.